Walker Weitzel

 Intellectual property is the focus of legal practice.
 I also find it is helpful to practice in other fields that are helpful to my clients, such as business law.
 I work with every client one-on-one from the outset.
 Once I understand your invention and the specifics of your case, we go to work.

 As a lifelong lover of science and technology, I bring an encyclopedic knowledge of science and tech to our conversation.
-As an experienced patent lawyer, I pride myself on my understanding of strategy and tactics for efficient patent prosecution.
+As an experienced patent attorney, I pride myself on my understanding of strategy and tactics for efficient patent prosecution.
 Most importantly- I bring a relentless pursuit of your interests.
 It surprises no-one that persistence is key in patent law.

 One less-common part of my background that plays a major part in my practice is my significant teaching and tutoring experience.
 This is important to helping you understand your options and feel good about your decision, whatever that is.